def1ant1/RusticUI/crates/mui-headless/README.md

 - `MenuState::is_item_enabled(index)`/`is_item_disabled(index)` expose read
   access for renderers that need to emit `aria-disabled` or `data-disabled` attributes without recalculating the bookkeeping.
+- `MenuState::item_accessibility_attributes(index)` mirrors the select helper by returning the `role="menuitem"` tuple and optional disabled metadata ready to be extended with framework specific automation hooks.
 - `MenuState::set_item_count(count)` resizes the disabled vector so dynamic collections stay in sync.
 Clamping prevents out-of-bounds indices when async loaders replace the entire menu payload.